 Science on Saturday is a series of science lectures for middle and high school students.
 Each topic highlights cutting-edge science occurring at the Lawrence Livermore National Laboratory (LLNL).
 The talks are presented by LLNL scientists in collaboration with local area high school science teachers.
 These presentations are offered in several locations.
 Admission is free of charge.
 Seating is on a first-come first-served basis.

-LLNL Scientist: Mike Malfatti
+LLNL Scientist: Alan Kaplan

 Teacher: Katherine Huang, Dougherty Valley HS

 Katherine Huang teaches Honors Anatomy and Physiology, and Accelerated Biotechnology and Research at Dougherty Valley High School in San Ramon.
 She received her B.S. in Biology at UCLA and MAT at UC Irvine.
-She also works in the Science Education Program at LLNL, having instructed the Waksman Student Scholars Program, which works closely with Rutgers University, to sequence novel duckweed DNA in hopes of discovering proteins for uses such as bioremediation.
+She also works in the Science Education Program at LLNL, having instructed the Waksman Student Scholars Program, which works closely with Rutgers University to sequence novel duckweed DNA in hopes of discovering proteins for uses such as bioremediation.